liamtabrams/LIRecommend/README.md

 ## Summary of important/notable files and folders

--**https://github.com/liamtabrams/LIRecommend/tree/main/web_app_proto/ML_API** is where I am currently developing the FastAPI application I am deploying inside a Docker container.
+-**https://github.com/liamtabrams/LIRecommend/tree/main/web_app_proto/ML_API** is where the source for the LIRecommend app lives as well as the Docker image used to containerize the application.
+There are instructions there for how to run the application from the Docker container.

 -**https://github.com/liamtabrams/LIRecommend/blob/main/parse_LI_jobs.ipynb** is the notebook I did most of the early prototyping a preliminary data analyis in.
 It is quite a massive notebook and will likely need to be broken up into multiple notebooks so that the reader isn't overwhelmed having to scroll through this one notebook.